The wealth of clinical experience at USC is enhanced by a comprehensive and structured curriculum that is second to none.

 Ambulatory care curriculum

 An ongoing and repeating case-based series on important topics in ambulatory Internal Medicine.
 Topics are assigned and presented by residents during the first half-hour of each General Medicine continuity clinic session.

-An ongoing and repeating series of lectures targeted to each resident class delivered weekly in dedicated afternoon sessions.
-The lectures cover the breadth of Internal Medicine and are arranged to provide a strong fundamental knowledge base during intern year.
+An ongoing and repeating series of lectures targeted to each resident class delivered weekly in protected afternoon sessions.
+The lectures cover the breadth of Internal Medicine and are arranged to provide a strong fundamental knowledge base throughout residency.

 surgical skills & fresh Tissue lab